 Not Guilty Plea

 You have a right to plead not guilty, even if you are not sure whether you are guilty.
 In this situation, you may need to post bail, which is a modest amount of money that will be returned if you defeat the ticket.
 Usually, a driver does not need to appear in court to enter a not guilty plea.
-Read more here about defenses in traffic ticket cases that may provide a strong basis for entering a not guilty plea.
+A viable defense may provide a strong basis for entering a not guilty plea in a traffic ticket case.

 Trial by Declaration or Affidavit